fectec/JohnDeereFPGA/README.md

 ## Bonus - VGA Interface

 As a part of the coursework, board's VGA interface was used to display and move an object.
-Since it was a fun activity, it was decided to push this code too.
+Since it was a fun activity and a first approach to the accelerometer, it was decided to push this code too.
 The sprites for the character were generated using a Python script which scales and transforms images into a matrix of values, each one representing a coded R, G, B representation of the pixel.

 ![VGA Among Us](https://github.com/fectec/JohnDeereFPGA/assets/127822858/a2bd6ac9-bb7d-48b2-89cb-583ef9889255)